johnknutsonhc/Hennepin-Verified-Modules/docs/content/contributing/q-and-a.md

 ---
 title: Contribution Q&A
-description: Contribution Q&A for the Azure Verified Modules (AVM) program
+description: Contribution Q&A for the Hennepin Verified Modules (AVM) program
 ---